Team-Nodeverse/Bovine-mastitis-prediction/README.md

-# Bovine-mastitis-prediction
+# CattlePsiC-Bovine-Mastitis-Prediction
-AI-based predictive modelling for early forecasting of bovine mastitis in Indian dairy farms
+AI-assisted edge system for early mastitis risk screening in dairy cattle using Raspberry Pi, milk sensors and a farmer dashboard.